Oliiki App – Testing and Review

 My daughter is coming up on fifteen months old, so we’re testing out the toddler activities.

 So far we’ve enjoyed using the app as a family.
-The app offers one activity per day on the homepage, but you are also able to access all activities by age or by subject using the menus at the bottom of the screen.
+The app offers one activity per day on the homepage.
+You can also access all activities by age or subject using the menus at the bottom of the screen.
 There are some activities for her age that I never would have thought to encourage her to do (such as walking in jelly – big clean up needed!), but my monkey has thoroughly enjoyed them.
-There are some recommended activities that we’ve been doing long before using Oliiki, but I suppose that is more down to a child’s individual development, and at what stage you started using the app.
-At the end of completing the activity, a graph appears to show the relevance of the activity to the brain learning areas.
-This is really interesting, and you can see your child’s overall progress in the user profile area (however, if you’re like us and didn’t start using it until later in your child’s life, the progress won’t be 100% unless you go through and ‘complete’ all the activities for previous months, which is tedious).
+There are some recommended activities that we’ve been doing long before using Oliiki.
+I suppose that is more down to a child’s individual development, and at what stage you started using the app.
+At the end of completing the activity, a graph shows the relevance of the activity to the brain learning areas.
+This is really interesting, and you can see your child’s overall progress in the user profile area.
+Unfortunately, if you didn’t start using Oliiki until later in your child’s life, the progress won’t be 100%.
+You can go through and ‘complete’ all the activities for previous months, but it is tedious.

-The one thing I would say about this app is that if you’re not a big fan of reading, this may not be the app for you.
-I love to read, and I find the ‘Science and Research’ section fascinating, especially the ‘find out more’ section, which links to a larger article for further reading.
+One thing I will say is if you’re not a fan of reading, this may not be the app for you.
+I love to read, and I find the ‘Science and Research’ section fascinating.
+The ‘find out more’ section even links to larger articles for further reading.
 You’d still be able to use the app well if you’re not a fan of this kind of thing, but I feel it would be better suited to parents who want to understand the scientific reasoning behind the activities they are doing with their children.

-Overall the Mummykind girls loved this app and were thrilled to review it!
+The Mummykind reviewers have been really happy using the Oliiki App!
 Have you used the Oliiki app before?
 Let us know what you thought in the comments!